- Chartered Accountant Course after 12th & Graduation

 - You need to get serious about life, and about C.A.
 Course.
 One just has only nine months to grasp, and learn things about CA as a profession.

 - Another thing to be noted is the deepness of study.
-Till B.Com, can study one day before the exam and get the distinction.
+Till B.Com, we one can study one day before exam and get distinction.
 But in CA as a profession, one need to plan and study well during the full year.

 - One additional challenge, a direct entry student faces in CA IPCC level, is you need to study, do your classes and also complete your articles at the same time.
 None of the students except you, are expected to do this.
 This pressure needs to be handled with due care, by one after selecting CA as a profession.